 Why Content and Social Media are a Powerful Match

 It’s not enough to create jaw-dropping content.
-You need to take that content to your tribe, who are sitting around those digital campfires (think social media).
+You need to take that content to your audience members, who are sitting around those digital campfires (think social media).
 They’re waiting for you.

 The Must-Have Social Media Tool Every Content Marketer Needs

-Introducing the ultra-powerful, infinitely flexible and free social media tool that allows you to publish effective content without holding you to any arbitrary rules.
+Introducing the ultra-powerful, infinitely flexible social media tool that allows you to publish effective content without holding you to any arbitrary rules.
 It’s not what you think.
 Promise.